All Episodes

 Yes, sir.

-His basic thing he said was that it wasn't much getting done in the attorney general's office, and it was time to go or something to that effect.
+He said that his basic thing he said was that it wasn't much getting done in the Attorney General's office, and it was time to go or something to that effect.

-Well, possibly if we didn't have so many unwarranted investigations and just incessantly on and on, there'd be a better relationship between everybody and maybe Congress would get something done.
+Well, possibly if we didn't have so many unwarranted investigations and just incessantly on and on, there would be a better relationship between everybody, and maybe Congress would get something done.

-I called Senator Schumer's office and I asked him if they could name me one or two things that have gotten done.
+I called Senator Schumer's office and I asked them if they could name me one or two things that had gotten done, anything major.

 Yeah.